London ringleader was intensely investigated

 After ISIS called for attacks in the West in September 2014, British security services grew increasingly concerned that al-Muhajiroun members who had remained in the UK would carry out terrorist attacks.
 One of those they were most concerned about was Butt, the sources said.

-Al-Muhajiroun roots in the UK date back to the 1990s, when it was founded by a Syrian cleric living in Tottenham named Omar Bakri Mohammed.
+Al-Muhajiroun's roots in the UK date back to the 1990s, when it was founded by a Syrian cleric living in Tottenham named Omar Bakri Mohammed.
 When Bakri Mohammed was banned from the UK after the 2005 London bombings, Anjem Choudary, a British-Pakistani extremist with legal training, emerged as the group's leader in the UK.

 In order to evade a series of bans by British authorities, al-Muhajiroun repeatedly changed its name, operating under a variety of guises including Shariah4UK and Muslims against Crusades.
 Despite openly whipping up support for al Qaeda and then ISIS amongst radical-leaning Muslims on the streets of London, Choudary's knowledge of British law allowed him to tailor his message to stay just on the right side of the law.

-This made it difficult for British authorities to find grounds to charge him, despite his inflammatory statements.
-Choudary's lieutenants, such as Khuram Butt, were also disciplined in what they said in public and private.
+This made it difficult for British authorities to find grounds to charge him.
+Choudary's lieutenants, including Butt, were also careful in what they said in public and private.

-The difficulty in building a case against al-Muhajiroun members was intensely frustrating to British counterterrorism officials for years, who were keenly aware of the effect proselytizers such as Choudary were having on a generation of young British Muslims, the sources told CNN.
-Up to two thirds of all terror plots involving UK nationals at home and overseas had been linked to the group according to the sources, including the 2005 London bombings, the murder of British soldier Lee Rigby in east London in 2013 and a copycat plot in August 2014 to behead another British soldier in the capital.
+The difficulty in building a case against al-Muhajiroun members was for years intensely frustrating to British counterterrorism officials, who were keenly aware of the effect proselytizers such as Choudary were having on a generation of young British Muslims, the sources told CNN.

+Up to two-thirds of all terror plots involving UK nationals at home and overseas in the previous two decades had been linked to the group according to the sources, including the 2005 London bombings, the murder of British soldier Lee Rigby in east London in 2013 and a copycat plot in August 2014 to behead another British soldier in the capital.

 Authorities scoured for any criminal behavior